 Join Ms. Eileen for our monthly book club for ages 4-6.

-Sign up and come to the library to check out your copy of this month’s title, If You Find a Leaf by Aimee Sicuro.
-Read it at home and then join us for a child-sized discussion and activity in the library.
+Sign up and come to the library to check out your copy of this month’s title, Aaron Slater, Illustrator, by Andrea Beaty, Read it at home and then join us for a child-sized discussion and activity in the library.

 Caregiver participation may be required for the activity segment of the book club meeting.